 - Fines up to $10,000;

 Immigrants that are convicted of grand larceny in Las Vegas may be deported depending on the case.
 It is necessary that immigrants hire an experienced Criminal Defense Attorney who is highly skilled with Nevada Laws and try to reduce the charges.

-Criminal Defense Attorney Ross Goodman can help you reduce your grand larceny charges or even get the charges dropped.
-Contact him and schedule a free case consultation today!
+A criminal Defense Attorney can help you reduce your grand larceny charges or even get the charges dropped.
+Contact one today!